 Getting your garden ready for Spring was brought to you by Scotts Miracle-Gro.
 All opinions are 100% mine.

 It’s Spring Time again!
 Seriously, where does all this time go when it’s flying by so crazy-fast?
 Anyway, Spring signifies a time of renewal and a time of rebirth.
 The trees are budding out, and, in my area at least, the Dogwoods and Magnolia trees are in full bloom.
 I’m planning my vegetable garden.
 Life is good.
 Are you getting your garden ready for spring yet?

-Mulch.
 Why mulch?
 Several reasons.
 One, it helps keep the soil moist, so we can water less often.
 If the water doesn’t evaporate so quickly, the plants can use the water instead.
 Helps to cut down on those bills, too.
 Two, the mulch helps to keep the weeds and other unwanted wild seeds from germinating.
 Who wants to spend hours weeding?
 Not me, that’s for sure.
 Three, it just looks pretty!
 Mulch adds the finishing touch, and makes everything look finished and somewhat elegant.

 The fine folks at Scotts have released two new kinds of mulch for this year.
 Scotts Florida Select Natural Eucalyptus Mulch and Scotts Nature Scapes mulch.
 The Florida Select mulch is grown in Florida, for Florida.
 What makes this so special?